GluuFederation/docs-oxd-prod/3.1.3/sources/plugin/suitecrm/index.md

   - Automatically register any user with an account in the OpenID Provider: By setting registration to automatic, any user with an account in the OP will be able to dynamically register for an account on your SuiteCRM site

-  - Only register and allow ongoing access to users with one or more of the following roles in the OP: Using this option you can limit registration to users that have a specified role in the OP, for instance `SuiteCRM`.
+  - Only register and allow ongoing access to users with one or more of the following roles in the OP: Using this option, you can limit registration to users that have a specified role in the OP, for instance `SuiteCRM`.
 Each time the user authenticates they will need to have this scope present in order to be approved for access (i.e. if you remove this scope from the users profile in the OP, the user would be denied access).
-This is not configurable in all OP's.
+This is not configurable in all OPs.
 It is configurable if you are using a Gluu Server.
 [Follow the instructions below](#role-based-enrollment) to limit access based on an OP role

   - Disable automatic registration: If you choose to disable automatic registration, you will need to manually add a user in SuiteCRM for each person that needs access.
 Make sure that when you add the user in SuiteCRM, you use the same email they have registered in the OP